Whakatūturutanga whai painga

 When a nurse requires the Nursing Council to send a verification letter to another regulatory authority:

-• You will need to complete the request form, including details of the authority the verification is being sent to.
+• You will need to complete the request form, including details of the authority the verification letter is being sent to.

 2) New Zealand registered nurses practising overseas looking to return to New Zealand and apply for an Annual Practising Certificate (APC)